MongoDB to Redshift: 2 Easy Methods

 Amazon Redshift is essentially a storage system that allows companies to store petabytes of data across easily accessible “Clusters” that you can query in parallel.
 Every Amazon Redshift Data Warehouse is fully managed which means that the administrative tasks like maintenance backups, configuration, and security are completely automated.

-Amazon Redshift is primarily designed to work with Big Data and is easily scalable due to its modular node design.
-It also allows users to gain more granular insight into datasets, owing to the ability of Amazon Redshift Clusters to be further divided into slices.
+Suppose, you are a data practitioner who wants to use Amazon Redshift to work with Big Data.
+It will make your work easily scalable due to its modular node design.
+It also us you to gain more granular insight into datasets, owing to the ability of Amazon Redshift Clusters to be further divided into slices.
 Amazon Redshift’s multi-layered architecture allows multiple queries to be processed simultaneously thus cutting down on waiting times.
-Apart from these, there are a few more benefits of Amazon Redshift that are covered in the following section.
+Apart from these, there are a few more benefits of Amazon Redshift you can unlock with the best practices in place.

-Methods to replicate data from MongoDB data to Redshift:
+What Are the Methods to Move Data from MongoDB to Redshift?

-There are two popular methods to move data from MongoDB to Amazon Redshift.
+These are the methods we can use to move data from MongoDB to Redshift in a seamless fashion:

 Method 1: Using Custom Scripts to Move Data from MongoDB to Redshift

-Following are the steps to move data from MongoDB to Redshift using Custom Script:
+Following are the steps we can use to move data from MongoDB to Redshift using Custom Script:

 For the scope of this article, we have highlighted the challenges faced while migrating data from MongoDB to Amazon Redshift.
 Towards the end of the article, a detailed list of advantages of using approach 2 is also given.
 You can check out Method 1 on our other blog and know the detailed steps to migrate MongoDB to Amazon Redshift.